Is it time for an SAP S/4HANA Upgrade? And is it really necessary?

 SAP Note 2925123 – ABAP Platform 2020 – Restrictions

 Think time flies?
 Well, it certainly feels that way in our industry!
-In November 2020 it will be a whole decade since SAP shipped the first version of the SAP HANA database.
+In November 2020 it was a whole decade since SAP shipped the first version of the SAP HANA database.
 Since then thousands of companies around the world have benefited from using our revolutionary in-memory database technology.

-At the same time, in Q4 this year we will celebrate five years since SAP released the first version of our new generation ERP solution – SAP S/4HANA (version 1511).
+At the same time, in Q4 2020 we celebrated five years since SAP released the first version of our new generation ERP solution – SAP S/4HANA (version 1511).
 While some customers are still evaluating and planning their transition to SAP S/4HANA, many have been using it for some years already.
 For those customers on one of the earlier releases (e.g. 1511, 1610), the question of upgrade is becoming increasingly important.

 There is huge interest in this topic, reflected in the heavy stream of questions that we are receiving from SAP Enterprise Support customers from around the world in the value map for SAP S/4HANA**.
 Therefore, our SAP Enterprise Support team have put together this blog post to share information which we hope will enable you to make an informed decision and prepare for your SAP S/4HANA upgrade project.

 Below, we would like to draw your attention to some important topics, tools and knowledge resources which should help you to upgrade your SAP S/4HANA system successfully.
 However, there may be additional aspects you need to consider.
-SAP has just released the document Upgrading SAP S/4HANA: Why, How, and Best Practices which complements the Upgrade Guide and explains in more detail some topics already mentioned in this blog post and many additional topics related to SAP S/4HANA upgrade that will be of interest to you.
+In 2020 SAP released the document Upgrading SAP S/4HANA: Why, How, and Best Practices which complements the Upgrade Guide and explains in more detail some topics already mentioned in this blog post and many additional topics related to SAP S/4HANA upgrade that will be of interest to you.